FairSAM: Fair Classification on Corrupted Image Data Through Sharpness-Aware Minimization: Experiments

 \subsection{Out-of-distribution Generalization}

-To further assess the fairness-aware generalization capabilities of our method, we conduct an out-of-distribution experiment.
-This evaluation involves measuring the performance degradation difference between in-distribution and out-of-distribution test data for each demographic subgroup, using a method similar to the \textit{Corrupted Degradation Disparity} metric.
-This approach allows us to estimate the model's robustness and its ability to maintain fairness across diverse data sets.
-As shown in Tab.~\ref{tb:ood-c-l} and Tab.~\ref{tb:ood-l-c}, the proposed FairSAM consistently demonstrates the lowest bias among the methods evaluated.
+To further assess fairness-aware generalization, we conduct an out-of-distribution experiment.
+This evaluation measures the performance degradation difference between in-distribution and out-of-distribution test data for each demographic subgroup, using a metric similar to \textit{Corrupted Degradation Disparity}.
+This approach estimates model robustness and fairness across datasets.
+As shown in Tables~\ref{tab:ood-celeba-to-lfw} and \ref{tab:ood-lfw-to-celeba}, FairSAM consistently shows the lowest \(\Delta p\) among the evaluated methods.
 In contrast, GroupSAM, by disregarding the loss landscape flatness for the advantaged group, risks shifting this group into a disadvantaged position, potentially creating new imbalances.